 Are they spayed or neutered?

 Yes.
-All working cats come spayed or neutered, current on vaccinations, microchipped, ear tipped and treated for intestinal worms and external parasites (eg. fleas).
+All working cats come spayed or neutered, current on vaccinations, microchipped, ear tipped and treated for intestinal worms and external parasites (eg. fleas and ticks).

 Will I be responsible for future vaccinations & health concerns?